Mitsunee/mitsu-blog/data/posts/test.md

 # This is a test post

 I am testing different remark features here.
-The goal is to support Github Flavoured Markdown with twemoji (using shortcodes similar to github and discord, as well as unicode characters) and prism code blocks
+The goal is to support:

+- [x] Github Flavoured Markdown
+- twemoji
+  - using shortcodes similar to discord
+  - as unicode characters
+- prism code blocks
+- frontmatter

 ## gfm tables